French Press Brew Ratio Explained

 What is the French Press Brew Ratio?

 A common starting point is 1:15, meaning 1 gram of coffee for every 15 grams of water.
-That ratio is popular because it usually produces a balanced cup that works well with medium- to medium-dark roasts.
+That ratio is popular because it usually produces a balanced cup that works well with medium- to medium-dark roasts and everyday drinking.
 If you prefer a heavier, more intense cup, you can move closer to 1:12.
 If you want something softer and more tea-like, 1:18 may be a better fit.
-In practice, the “best” ratio also depends on how fresh the coffee is, how coarse the grind is, and whether you add milk or drink it black.
+In practice, the best ratio also depends on how fresh the coffee is, how coarse the grind is, how long you steep, and whether you drink it black or add milk.
+For most home brewers, the ratio is less about chasing a “perfect” number and more about choosing the best starting point for the coffee you actually have.

 For more on how brew style changes extraction, check out the difference between immersion and percolation brewing.